-Welcome to The Phoenixville Nutrition Guide!
+Welcome to The Phoenixville Nutrition Guide.
 Doctor's office visits are really, really short.
-You're luck if you get 30 minutes.
-There's lots to accomplish during our time together.
+You're lucky to get 30 minutes with the doctor and there's lots to accomplish during visits.
 There are medications to adjust, forms to complete, body parts to examine....you get the idea.
-Nutrition is a topic that rarely gets the time it deserves.
-Most of us doctors, massively under-appreciate the influence of food in causing disease.
-We also fail to appreciate its ability to heal.
-I have a lot to say about food and I require much more than 30 minutes to say it so I created this site.
+Nutrition hardly gets a mention.
+Doctors rarely say anything about diet other than perhaps, "Eat Less".
+On average, most of us medical professionals massively under-appreciate the diet's contribution to health and sickness.
+I have a different attitude.
+I have a lot to say about food and I require much more than 30 minutes to say it.
+This site was created so I could provide my patients expanded help with nutrition.

-In addition to my own original content here, I have embedded links to other excellent and reliable websites, videos and books.
+In addition to my own original content here, I have embedded links to other excellent and reliable websites, YouTube videos, podcasts, and books.
 If you want to know more about a highlighted item, clicking on it will take you to a related link with expanded information.

 There is a large amount of scientific evidence that supports these concepts.
 Shockingly, there is almost no reliable evidence supporting the conventional recommendations to eat mostly grains and starches and use fat sparingly.
 The modern obesity crisis may have been inadvertently caused by such advice.
 I don't like using medications to counteract the harmful effects of processed "food".
 Almost all of the chronic conditions which are commonly treated with daily pills rapidly resolve once the diet gets straightened out.
 It's time for a paradigm shift.
 It's time to turn the food pyramid upside down.

-The well intention-ed food guidelines offered by our government and major professional organizations deserve some skepticism.
-For years their nutrition and exercise recommendations have been distorted by the influential food and pharmaceutical industries.
-Their primary goal is keeping you consuming their products and not your good health.
+The food guidelines offered by our government and major professional organizations, unfortunately deserve some skepticism.
+For years their nutrition and exercise recommendations have been shaped by the influential food and pharmaceutical industries.
+Their primary goal is selling products and not your good health.

 CLICK HERE to skip to the fat loss recommendations

 Modern processed "foods" are making us sick.
 While they may be edible, cheap and tasty, they are slow-acting toxins that have been causing epidemics of many chronic diseases.
-But unlike like classic poisons which cause illness in single ingestion, processed food causes disease insidiously with chronic repeated exposures over an incubation period of several years.
-Most of the aisles in large supermarkets are devoted to such fake food.
+Unlike like classic poisons which cause illness from one ingestion, processed foods cause disease insidiously with chronic and repeated consumption over a period of years.
+Most of the inner aisles in large supermarkets are devoted to such fake food.
 I don't like using medications to treat toxic food.
 Almost all of the chronic conditions which are commonly treated with daily pills improve greatly once the processed garbage is taken out.

 WHY STARCH AND SUGAR ARE PROBLEMS